 Small business tax credit vs. deduction

 Both tax credits and deductions are tax incentives that reduce tax liability.
 But, deductions and credits are not interchangeable.

 Small business tax deductions reduce your total taxable income.
 On the other hand, business tax credits reduce your tax bill.
 So, what exactly does that mean?

 Let’s say you have $100,000 of taxable business income.
 A tax deduction of $2,000 would drop your taxable income to $98,000 while a tax credit would directly lower your tax bill by $2,000.

 Tax credits for small business owners are more substantial reductions than deductions.
 Because credits lower your tax bill and not your taxable income, a tax credit would offer greater savings than a deduction of the same value.

 Want to see whether you’re eligible to claim a tax credit and potentially slash your taxes?
 Read on to get an overview of tax credits available for:

 Business tax credits

-Here is a list of common small business tax credits you might be eligible to take:
+There are a number of credits available to businesses.
+Here are just a few common business tax credits you might be eligible to claim: